Substance Abuse and Addiction Treatment Resources in Mount Vernon

 A complex suburb of New York City is also home to a library donated by Andrew Carnegie in 1904.
 While the spire of St. Paul’s church contributes to the chronicled past of Mount Vernon, New York.

-If you or someone you love is battling against a substance use disorder, please use this guide as a brief introduction of the options for recovery.
-There is always help if you are ready to take it.
+If you or someone you love is battling against a substance use disorder, there is help available.

 You’re not alone in this struggle.